GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

     - `roles/resourcemanager.projectCreator` on the org or folder
     - `roles/compute.xpnAdmin` on the org or folder
     - `roles/billing.admin` on the billing account
-    - `roles/roles/iam.serviceAccountUser` on the Cloud Build service account

 ## Defining Architecture